CitizenHealth/COVIDx/README.md

 1. Clone our github repo, once you've been added to the project
 2. Run: `yarn install`
 3. Checkout to your issue branch
+4. Create a local .env file; you can use the .env.sample file as a guide.
+5. Reach out to a maintainer for the Firebase and Tripetto API keys.
-4. Run `yarn start`, after an initial load it should auto-open http://localhost:3000/
+6. Run `yarn start`, after an initial load it should auto-open http://localhost:3000/
-5. Develop and test your code changes, it should livereload out of the box
+7. Develop and test your code changes, it should livereload out of the box
-6. Make sure you commit changes often, with clear commit messages
+8. Make sure you commit changes often, with clear commit messages
-7. Send a pull request
+9. Send a pull request

 Build & Deployment from scratch
 --